-On 1st April 1999, after a preparatory phase lasting more than twelve months, work on the a.m.
+On 1st April 1999, after a preparatory phase lasting On 1th April 1999, after a preparatory phase lasting more than twelve months, work on the a.m.
 BiolS Study finally commenced.
-This study was similated by the Federal Criminal Investigation Office of Germany (IRA) in close cooperation with the German Information Security Agency (IBS).
-The study was executed by the Fraunhofer Institute of Graphical Data Processing (IGD).
+This study was initiated by the Federal Criminal Investigation Office of Germany (BKA) in close cooperation with the German Information Security the German Information Security for Fraunhofer Institute of Graphical Data Processing (IGD).
+(IGD).

-The study includes a field investigation, in which 11 physiological (static) and behaviour-specific (dynamic) systems, which were available and supported in Germany, were installed and put into operation in a defined senarion.
+The study includes a field investigation, in which The study includes a field investigation, in which 11 physiological (static) and behaviour-specific (dynamic) systems, which were available and supported in Germany, were installed and put into operation in a defined scenario.
 The field investigation was conducted with approximately 40 users representing different age, employment, educational and ethnic groups.

-The main objectives of the field investigation are as follows:
+The main objectives of the field investigation are as

-To gather experience with the biometric systems and to identify any weaknesses that need to be examined in greater depth during the future course of the study.
+To gather experience with the biometric systems and to identify any weaknesses that need to be examined in greater depth during the future course of the study during the future course of the study.
 To obtain statistical information regarding the frequency with which authorised users are rejected by the various systems.
 This information will then be taken as a basis for establishing the existence of certain user groups which individual systems have difficulties in identifying.
-In the event that such groups do exist, the possible reasons for their rejection need to be examined.
-To observe the behaviour of the users over a prolonged period of time, in order to a prolonged period of time, in order to establish whether or not any changes can be observed.
-There might, for instance, be a certain familiarisation effect, which is reflected in a change in the rejection rate.
+In the event that aufficienties in identifying, in the event that such groups do exist, the possible reasons for their rejection need to be examined.
+To observe the behaviour of the users over a prolonged period of time, in order to establish whether or not any changes can be observed.
+There might, for instance, be eventify of the state of the state of the state of the events of the state of the state of the state of the state of the events of the state of the state of the state of the state of the events of the state of the a certain familiarisation effect, which is reflected in a change in the rejection rate.